sesopenko/sesopenko_diamond_square/adr/ADR-3.md

 ## Consequences

 Describe the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences but all of them affect the team and project in the future.

+* Moving all of the low level functionality has made it clear that there's nothing testing the full process.